 Cara has been a member of BGCC since 2001.
 She serves with our middle school and Bridge (pre-teen) students.
 She has degrees in Elementary Education and Spanish from WKU.
 She and her husband, Ben have three children: Emma Claire, Reese, and Jude.
 Cara took this job so she could keep going to camp.

-THE BIBLE: It is God's Holy Word, without error in its original form and inspired by God through the Holy Spirit to its writers.
+THE BIBLE is God's Holy word inspired by God through the Holy Spirit to its writers.
 It is the final authority for all matters of faith and practice.

-JESUS CHRIST: God's only Son who took on human form to come into the world as its Savior.
+JESUS CHRIST is God's only Son who took on human form to come into the world to save us.
 He was conceived by the Holy Spirit and born of a virgin.
-He died on a cross, was buried and rose again bodily from the grave.
-He ascended into Heaven where He is seated at the Father's right hand, and He will return to the earth to judge both the living and the dead.
+He died on a cross, was buried, and rose again bodily from the grave.
+He ascended into Heaven where He is seated at the Father's right hand.
+He will return to the earth to judge both the living and the dead.

-THE HOLY SPIRIT: A part of the Trinity, the Holy Spirit was sent to dwell in every Christian to act as guide, counselor, teacher, and enables us to live Christ-like lives empowered for works of service.
+THE HOLY SPIRIT was sent to dwell in every Christian to act as guide, counselor, teacher, and to enable us to live Christ-like lives empowered for works of service.

-SIN AND SALVATION: We are not sinners at birth, but rather sinful in nature because of Adam's first choice to act against God's plan and will.
-As a sinner, man is lost and separated from God.
-Salvation is a gift of God's grace to man and comes through the blood of Jesus Christ.
-The New Testament pattern of receiving this gift is to believe in Jesus Christ as God's Son, repent of your sins, confess Christ as Lord and Savior, and be immersed in baptism.
+SIN AND SALVATION We are not sinners at birth, but rather sinful in nature because of Adam's first choice to act against God's plan and will.
+As sinners we are lost and separated from God.
+Salvation is a gift of God's grace that comes through the blood of Jesus Christ.
+The New Testament gives us a pattern for receiving this gift: believe in Jesus Christ as God's Son, repent of your sins, confess Christ as Lord and Savior, and be immersed in baptism.

-THE CHURCH: The body and bride of Christ.
-We see ourselves not as the only Christians, but as Christians only.
+THE CHURCH is the body and bride of Christ made up of all who follow Jesus Christ.
+We acknowledge that we are not the only Christians, but try to be Christians only.

-ELDERS: God has ordained that elders are to be spiritual leaders and authorities over the local congregation.
-Thus, we are self-governed and self-supported.
+ELDERS are the spiritual leaders and authorities over the local congregation.
+Our church is self-governed and self-supported.